Ethical Practice

 Natural Diamonds are created when carbon is put under enormous pressure and high temperatures deep within the earth.
 Diamonds come from two types of deposits.
 Primary deposits generally consist of “pipes” of volcanic rock called kimberlite.
 These deposits were carried by magma to the surface of the earth.
 Secondary deposits, or alluvial deposits, are formed as a result of erosion of material from primary deposits and contain diamonds that have traveled some distance from their original source.
 Diamonds found deep in the earth are mined through open-pit and underground methods.
 Alluvial mining methods include digging and sifting through materials such as mud, sand or gravel using shovels or (mechanical) sieves.

 The world’s five largest mining companies produce about three quarters of all rough diamonds globally.
-With South African De Beers and Russian Alrosa making up circa 50% of global production.
+With South African De Beers making up circa 50% of global production.
 Other large mining companies include Australian Rio Tinto, Canadian Dominion Diamond Mines and Petra Diamonds headquartered in the UK.

 Gem quality diamonds are either sold straight to diamond polishers referred to as Sight Holders or auctioned off.
 London, Moscow and Antwerp are the main centers for the purchase and trade of rough diamonds.